-Figure 2-2 shows a 4 by 4 core plane.
-The X-drive lines run horizontally and the Y-drive lines run vertically.
-If half the required current passes through the X-drive line labeled A and half through the Y-drive line labeled B, only the shaded core is set (it is the only core receiving full current).
-Current through these two lines in one direction sets the core to bit status (write current).
-Current through the same two lines in the opposite direction resets the core to no-bit status (read current).
+In Figure 2-2, the X-drive lines run horizontally and the Y-drive lines run vertically.
+If half the required current is passed through the X-drive line labeled A and half through the Y-drive line labeled B, only the shaded core will be set (it is the only core receiving full current).
+Current through these two lines in one direction will set the core to bit status (write current).
+Current through the same two lines in the opposite direction will reset the core to no-bit status (read current).